mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 - single-line section at bottom that displays status information
 - can toggle display with the "Toggle Status Bar Visibility" command
   - I mapped this to ctrl-T (cmd-T).
+- by default a smiley face icon appears near the right side that can be clicked to send feedback via Twitter
+  - to hide, add the setting `"workbench.statusBar.feedback.visible": false,"
+  - useful to save a bit of space for other information

 ## Tab Navigation